pelias/polygon-lookup/README.md

 The functionality and parameters are specific to Pelias, only use this module if you know what you're doing.

+**This requires that the quattroshapes data has already been imported and the indeces have been refreshed and ready for querying**

 ## Installation

 ```bash